+One day, when I was 16 years old, I was driving around in the family station wagon, enjoying my newly acquired driver’s license, when I came across a kid hitchhiking.
 I pulled over and picked up the 14-year-old John Thawley.
-I had no particular place to go so I told him: I’ll give you a ride home.
+I had no particular place to go, so I told him, “I’ll give you a ride home.”
 We headed off to his house and to the start of a lifelong friendship.

+When we arrived, he invited me in, and I met his family for the first time.
 I learned that the Thawleys were recent arrivals from Grimsby, U.K. – a small English town about 2 hours East of Liverpool.

 The year was 1964.
-The Beatles had just landed; the British Invasion was under way.
-AND WOW!
-THESE PEOPLE WERE FROM ENGLAND!
+The Beatles had just landed, and the British Invasion was underway.

 For this 16-year-old Beatle fan and wannabe rock star, this seemed to be a life-changing event.
 As it turned out, it was.
 I became a permanent fixture at John’s house.

 We played and practiced for hours at John’s house.
 How his parents lived through the noise and the learning curve, I will never know.
-They seemed to love it as much as we did and eventually, we got to be pretty good.
+They seemed to love it as much as we did, and eventually, we got to be pretty good.

-We earned 2nd place in the Detroit Music Center Battle of the Bands competition and started getting paying gigs, “We were Pro’s”
+We earned 2nd place in the Detroit Music Center Battle of the Bands competition and started getting paying gigs.
+“We were Pro’s.”

-In 1969 we went to the Saugatuck Pop Festival in my Volkswagen Bus.
+In 1969, we went to the Saugatuck Pop Festival in my Volkswagen Bus

 John’s persistence could be annoying, but the payoff was always big.
-By the end of that weekend, John had not only mastered the song, but also taught me how to play it.
+By the end of that weekend, John had not only mastered the song but also taught me how to play it.

+As the ’60s turned into the ’70s, John and the rest of us put our band and hippie days behind us to begin our careers.
 John went into the clothing business when he was 17 years old.
-At 24, John opened his own clothing store in Birmingham Michigan.
+At 24, John opened his own clothing store in upscale Birmingham, Michigan.
 It was called John Thawley Couturier.

 We were all excited about John’s store; it was like all of us were getting our own store.
 His ability to create excitement and fun had us all pitching in to do the grunt work to help him get the store opened.
 Of course, John brought in an interior designer to make the space stunning.
-As John would say, “I had him trick it out,” and it turned out beautiful.
+As John would say, ‘I had him trick it out,’ and it turned out beautiful.

 Dressed in Thawley suits and equipped with some fancy dance moves learned from John’s Mom, we were ready to hit the streets to go clubbing.
 Tony Manero had nothing on us.

-In the fall of 1975 John threw his own Disco party.
-On September 27, John Thawley presented, Disco 27 at Pine Knob, a popular concert venue and ski resort just north of Detroit.
+In the fall of 1975, John organized his own disco party.
+On September 27, he presented “Disco 27” at Pine Knob, a popular concert venue and ski resort located just north of Detroit.